TremeschinArchive/ModularMusicVisualizer/README.md

 Search for `scipy` Python wheels and install the version listed on `requirements.txt` or install somehow lapack or blas / openblas on your system.
 This is finicky and I offer no official support for this.

-##### Extra step for an automatic installation of dependencies
+### Important: extra step for an automatic installation of dependencies

-Go to [7-zip downloads](https://www.7-zip.org/download.html) website, download the `7-Zip for 64-bit Windows x64 (Intel 64 or AMD64)` executable if you don't have it already, run it and extract the files on the default path.
+Go to [7-zip downloads](https://www.7-zip.org/download.html) website, download the `7-Zip for 64-bit Windows x64 (Intel 64 or AMD64)` executable if you don't have it already installed, run it and extract the files on the default path.
 This step is required to extract the video encoder (FFmpeg) compressed files if you don't want to do this by hand.

 <hr>